-The conservation and restoration targets for non-tidal wetland, seasonal wetland, wet meadow, and tidal wetland are based on quantitative goals in the CVFPP Conservation Strategy (DWR 2016a, Appendix H, pg.
+The conservation and restoration targets for seasonal wetland, wet meadow, nontidal wetland, and tidal wetland are based on quantitative goals in the CVFPP Conservation Strategy (DWR 2016a, Appendix H, pg.
 H-4-6 to H-4-8).
 The CVFPP identified numeric targets for Central Valley floodplain and tidal marsh.
+Tidal Marsh targets identified in Giant Garter Snake Recovery Plan (USFWS 2017), Tidal Marsh Recovery Plan (USFWS 2013), Suisun Marsh Habitat Management Plan (USBR, USFWS, CDFW 2013), and Fish Restoration Program Agreement (DWR and DFW 2010) are included within the cumulative 32,500 target from the CVFPP.
 These targets were identified based on the modeled estimate of rearing habitat area required to help recover spring and fall-run Chinook salmon to meet the 1992 Central Valley Project Improvement Act salmon doubling goal.
 These Central Valley numeric target values were proportionally calculated for the Delta and Suisun Marsh (52 percent of the Lower Sacramento Conservation Planning Area and 67 percent of the Lower San Joaquin Conservation Planning Area fall within the Delta).
 The conservation targets of the willow riparian scrub/shrub, valley foothill riparian, and oak woodland types are based on population and habitat objectives for avian conservation in the Delta region of the Central Valley Joint Venture (Dybala et al. 2017b).
 The willow riparian scrub/shrub and valley foothill riparian target of 16,300 was proportionally scaled for the Delta from the Central Valley (27.62 percent in Delta out of the total Central Valley acres).